Day Trip from Fukuoka to Dazaifu, Japan

 Visiting the Kyushu National Museum

 Dazaifu is home to the Kyushu National Museum.
 It’s a massive modern building on a hill above the town, yet it still somehow feels hidden.
-While there is a main entrance to the museum that is up a winding path, if you head out the side exit of the shrines (toward the creepy amusement park), you’ll spot a building at the base of the hill.
+While the main entrance to the museum is up a winding path, if you head out the side exit of the shrines (toward the creepy amusement park), you’ll spot a building at the base of the hill.
 Inside this building is an escalator that will take you up to the museum.
 The walk along the winding path is nice, but since it’s actually out of your way to access it from the shrine, you can save it for your return.

 Inside, the huge atrium leads you up escalators toward the galleries.